 Use the latchkey feature to notify you, via a remote phone, if a family member does not arrive home at a predetermined time and disarm the system.
 When this feature is active, a latchkey alarm is reported if the premises are not disarmed by the programmed latchkey time.
-For example, if you set the Latchkey time for 3:00 p.m. and the system is not disarmed by that time a message is sent to your remote phone.
+For example, if you set the latchkey time for 3:00 p.m. and the system is not disarmed by that time a message is sent to your remote phone.
 The latchkey feature can be activated during arming if a latchkey time is programmed.

-To activate the latchkey feature:
+To activate the latchkey feature, do the following:

-- 1. Press MOTIONS twice.
-If a code is required, enter your code after the first press of the MOTIONS button, then press MOTIONS a second time. - 2.
-The panel MOTIONS light will blink and the exit delay will begin.
+- 1. Press Motions twice.
+If a code is required, enter your code after the first press of the Motions button, then press Motions a second time. - 2.
+The panel Motions light will blink and the exit delay will begin.